Corruption in Cape Verde: Challenges

 Despite successes in its anti-corruption efforts, Cape Verde still struggles with certain cases of corruption such as bribery and nepotism at the municipal level.
 These involve allegations of patronage and graft in infrastructure projects as well as other public spending and procurement processes.
 To address this problem, Cape Verde has revised the Penal Code so that the statute of limitations is extended, covering offenses related to corruption and influence peddling.
 The government also formed the Corruption Council in 2019, which is tasked to identify areas in the economy at risk of corruption and to evaluate the efficacy of current anti-corruption measures.

+International rankings

+In Transparency International's 2025 Corruption Perceptions Index, Cape Verde scored 62 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Cape Verde ranked 35th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) was 68, the average was 32 and the worst was 9.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181, in a two-way tie).